-The CV or constant velocity joint is an integral part of the axle shaft.
-This part is very important because it affects the functionality of the vehicle’s transmission.
+The CV (constant velocity) joint is an integral part of the axle shaft.
+This part is vital because it affects the car’s ability to move forward or backward.

-The most common cause of CV joint issues is a lack of grease, so the part is not adequately lubricated.
+The most common cause of CV joint issues is a lack of grease, which means the part is not adequately lubricated.
+This is often caused by a broken CV joint boot.
 This inevitably leads to all sorts of debris getting into the joint, which causes significant wear over time.

-The most common symptom of a bad CV joint is knocking sounds from their car while turning.
-This can be due to the joints not being lubricated at all or just worn out.
+The most common symptom of a bad CV joint is knocking sounds from your car while turning.
+This can be due to the joints not being lubricated at all or simply being worn out.
 The louder the noise is, the closer you are to total breakage.

-This is all the more reason for all car owners to listen carefully to the sounds their vehicle makes on a daily basis.
-It probably won’t be very loud at first, but it becomes more noticeable as the wear on the part increases.
+This is all the more reason for all car owners to listen carefully to the sounds their vehicle makes daily.
+It probably won’t be deafening at first, but it becomes more noticeable as the part’s wear increases.

 This sound can also be described as a screeching metallic noise.
 It is often most noticeable when accelerating and turning the steering wheel.
 Once you notice this happening, it probably won’t be long until the part breaks completely.